RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.3_faultinjection.md

 # Testing Resiliency with Fault Injection

-One of the core principles behind microservices development is to not assume that the network is reliable.
-More generally, these concepts are codified in [Distributed Computing][1].

-But how do you do this in practice?
-[Chaos Engineering][2] is the discipline of testing a software's tolerance to failure in production.
-In the context of microservices, we do this by injecting failure into a production environment to test service resiliency - how does my service behave when things break down?
+[Chaos Engineering][1] is the discipline of testing a software's tolerance to failure in production.
+For microservices, this means injecting failure into the production environment to test how resilient your services are to errors.

-Istio provides ways to inject failure into the network to test the resiliency of the service.
+Istio provides ways to inject failure at the application layer with [Delay Faults][2] and [Abort Faults][3].

 ## Inject Failure